Normalization of antisemitism

+The normalization of antisemitism refers to the process by which anti-Jewish hate, antisemitic ideas, rhetoric, and/or behaviour become increasingly accepted as normal or ordinary within a discourse.
+Scholars have examined the phenomenon in both historical and contemporary contexts.

 Academic usage

-In "Normalization of antisemitism, 1880–1900: the case of a Jesuit community in Rome", David Dahl analyzed the dynamics within La Civiltà Cattolica that led to its gradual acceptance of antisemitism in the late 19th century.
+In "Normalization of antisemitism, 1880–1900: the case of a Jesuit community in Rome", David Dahl analyzed the dynamics within La Civiltà Cattolica that led to the gradual acceptance of antisemitism in the late 19th century.

-In "The 'Jewish Question', Hungarian sociology and the normalisation of antisemitism", Kati Voros described the transformation of antisemitic rhetoric into “what was seen as legitimate social analysis and political critique” within sociological theory in Hungary between 1900 and 1920.
+In "The 'Jewish Question', Hungarian sociology and the normalisation of antisemitism" (2010), Kati Voros examined the development of the concept of the "Jewish question" within Hungarian sociological theory between 1900 and 1920.
+She described a process in which antisemitic discourse gradually lost its designation as 'antisemitism' and was transformed into what was seen as legitimate social analysis and political critique.

+In 2019, Miriam Elman and Asaf Romirowsky attributed "a significant growth in the normalization of antisemitism" to the impact of the Boycott, Divestment and Sanctions (BDS) movement.

 In Alternative für Deutschland: The AfD: Germany's New Nazis or another Populist Party?
-(Liverpool University Press, 2020), Thomas Klikauer wrote that "both AfD and FPÖ work towards the normalisation of Antisemitism, thereby mainstreaming fascism".
+(Liverpool University Press, 2020), Thomas Klikauer argued that both the Alternative for Germany (AfD) and the Freedom Party of Austria (FPÖ) contributed to the normalisation of antisemitism and the mainstreaming of fascism.

-In 2019, Miriam Elman and Asaf Romirowsky attributed "a significant growth in the normalization of antisemitism" to the impact of the BDS movement.
+Lars Rensmann examined the contemporary globalization of political antisemitism and its relationship to the normalization of anti-Jewish discourse and politics in a paper published in 2020 in the Journal of Contemporary Antisemitism.
+He examined the global radical right, global Islamism, and the global radical left and found them to be where antisemitic ideas have been incorporated into political communication and mobilization.
+Rensmann argued that this process contributed to the dissemination and social acceptance of anti-Jewish tropes and the mainstreaming of antisemitism in broader publics.

-In 2024, Lili Levi called the deployment of antisemitism as a political tool a sign of the normalization of antisemitism in the US, noting that Democrats and Republicans accuse each other of complicity in antisemitism.
-Erica Cervini noted that the normalization of antisemitism had led to increasing attacks on Jewish individuals and businesses, and to students feeling unsafe on university campuses in Australia.
+In 2024, Lili Levi described the deployment of antisemitism as a political tool as a sign of its normalization in the US, noting that Democrats and Republicans accuse each other of complicity in antisemitism.
+Erica Cervini noted similarly discussed the normalization of antisemitism in Australia in connection with increased attacks on Jewish individuals and businesses and concerns about the safety of Jewish students on university campuses.

+In 2025, Salomi Boukala examined the discursive normalization of antisemitism as a form of "common sense" knowledge.
+She found that antisemitic ideas can be embedded in seemingly neutral arguments, making them appear legitimate and socially acceptable.